bbc/tams/docs/appnotes/0020-using-flow-profiles.md

 These Profiles hold all the technical parameters required to create a Flow in a single location.
 A system looking to ingest standardised content into TAMS would create content matching one or more Profiles as defined in the endpoint.

-A Profile should be treated as immutable, so once created it cannot be updated.
+A Profile is treated as immutable - once created it cannot be updated.
 Updating a Profile would cause mismatches with Flows which have been already created using that Profile and so breaks the model for Profiles.
 To update a Profile a new one with a new ID should be created.